The Three-Protocol Stack for Agent Intelligence

 Problem Clarity 9/10 "LLMs can't learn after deployment" — universal pain point

-Market Timing 10/10 IBM, Clarifai, Harvard all independently identified CL + edge as THE 2026 trend. $56M+ in direct competitor funding validates market
+Market Timing 10/10 IBM, Clarifai, Harvard all independently identified CL + edge as THE 2026 trend. $48M+ in direct agent-memory funding validates market

 Naming Fit 10/10 "Graph" + "autonomous" = self-governing graph.
 Name IS the product.